modxorg/Docs/en/extending-modx/modx-class/reference/modx.sendforward.md

     - `merge`: a way to merge the resource currently in `$modx->resource` with the target resource.
 The `content`, `pub_date`, `unpub_date`, `richtext`, `_content` and `_processed` values are excluded as well as the value of the [forward_merge_excludes](building-sites/settings/forward_merge_excludes) system setting.
 I'm not sure if this is supposed to be used out of the core and there's probably better ways to get data combined (eg: `setPlaceholder`) then merging.
 - `$sendErrorPage` Whether we should skip the [sendErrorPage](extending-modx/modx-class/reference/modx.senderrorpage "modX.sendErrorPage") if the resource does not exist.

-## Example
+## Examples

-Send the user to Resource ID 234 without actually changing the URL.
+1. Send the user to Resource ID 234 without actually changing the URL.

 ``` php
 $modx->sendForward(234);
 ```

-Send user to 404 Error page, for actual page ID we use [error_page](building-sites/settings/error_page) system setting value.
+2. Send user to 404 Error page, for actual page ID we use [error_page](building-sites/settings/error_page) system setting value.
 If there is no such value, the value of [site_start](building-sites/settings/site_start) will be used.

 ``` php